 The early days of a relationship are a wonderful whirlwind, because

-Of course, there's always the famed
+Of course, there are always the famed

-you and your partner's expectations are when it comes to your relationship status, sex, intimacy, and future is the difference between making it and breaking it in a relationship," relationship coaches Diana and Todd Mitchem, tell Bustle.
+you and your partner's expectations are when it comes to your relationship status, sex, intimacy, and future is the difference between making it and breaking it in a relationship," relationship coaches Diana and Todd Mitchem tell Bustle.
 "When you are in a relationship, you should never assume that your partner wants exactly the same things that you do."

-Here are 14 questions to ask each other to make sure you're staying on the same page, according to experts.
+Here are 25 questions to ask your significant other to make sure you're staying on the same page, according to experts.

-1 "What do we want our sex life look like?"
+1 "What do we want our sex life to look like?"